 Assist the President in presiding over meetings, managing the organization, and managing the Executive Board;

-Handle the completion and submission of all relevant paperwork for the club, including but not limited to R25, UUP, and room reservations, unless he or she designates another officer responsible;
+Handle the completion and submission of all relevant paperwork for the club, including but not limited to R25, ERF, and room reservations, unless they designate another officer responsible;

 Facilitate communication between the members of the Executive Board and coordinate problem-solving among the Executive Board; and,